beingbing/pathshala-problems/36CaseStudy2/09Lecture09.md

 But, process only have independent execution ability.
 They are not isolated, as multiple processes can modify same document at a given time, As FS is shared among processes.
-So, to be exclusively isolted, every process needs to be on a separate machine.
+So, to be exclusively isolated, every process needs to be on a separate machine.
 But, we are accepting 30 req/sec, hence we will need 30 machines each second, which is too far fetched.
 Hence, we can go with Virtualization.
 Whose better alternative is Containerisation.